 The robotic arm also uses the 3D model as a guide during the surgery.
 The arm allows for greater dexterity than is possible with conventional manual joint replacement surgery.

-It’s important to note that the robotic arm is merely a tool Dr. Martin uses while performing hip and knee replacement surgery.
-He remains in complete control of the surgical instruments throughout the procedure.
-And although the technology permits the arm to move only within a predefined area to ensure the greatest precision, Dr. Martin can adjust the parameters during surgery if necessary.
+It’s important to note that the robotic arm is merely a tool used at Greater Phoenix Orthopedics while performing hip and knee replacement surgery.
+Dr. Martin remains in complete control of the surgical instruments throughout the procedure.
+And although the technology permits the arm to move only within a predefined area to ensure the greatest precision, he can adjust the parameters during surgery if necessary.

 For patients who are good candidates for MAKOplasty surgery, the procedure offers many advantages over traditional joint replacement surgery: